top of page

 Grey Exim

-Harmonized Commodity Description and Coding System
+Harmonized Commodity Description and Coding System (HS)

 A digital world map with glowing trade routes and ships.
 Text reads "HS Code Decoded: The Key to Hassle-Free Global Trade!"
 Vibrant and dynamic.

-Do You Know What Harmonized System (HS) Shipping Codes Are?
+What Are Harmonized System (HS) Codes?

 The HS Code provides information on any product's import and export regulations.
 A 6-digit number is displayed in the image.
 The numbers 09, 03, and 98 indicate the chapter, heading, and subheading, respectively, in the HS Code system.

-Harmonized System and Harmonized Tariff Schedule
+Harmonized System vs. Harmonized Tariff Schedule (HTS)

 Comments